 Other examples of metal alloys include non-ferrous metals, which are basically those without iron.
-Among the beneficial properties of this wide category of metal alloys are high melting points and a light weight nature, which makes them attractive in industries such as automotive, where they are used to make power transmission parts; industrial manufacturing, to construct gears and valves by means of various heat treating processes; the aerospace industry, which requires non-ferrous metal for components like gearboxes, brazements and missile parts; and the marine industry, for use in construction of the structure of varied shipping vessels.
-Metal bases that make up these non-ferrous alloys include copper alloys, nickel alloys and aluminum alloys.
+Among the beneficial properties of this wide category of metal alloys are high melting points and a lightweight nature, which makes these alloys attractive in many industries, such as automotive, where they are used to make power transmission parts, industrial manufacturing, to construct gears and valves by means of various heat treating processes, the aerospace industry, which requires non-ferrous metal for components like gearboxes, brazements, and missile parts, and the marine industry, for use in construction of the structure of varied shipping vessels.
+Metal bases that make up these non-ferrous alloys include copper alloys, nickel alloys, and aluminum alloys.
 Brass and bronze are the two most common copper alloys, composed of mainly copper and zinc and copper and tin; both have excellent electrical conductivity.
-Nickel and aluminum alloys are also used often, although none of their alloys are as well known in the consumer context as bronze and brass.
+Nickel and aluminum alloys are also often used, although none of their alloys are as well known in the consumer context as bronze and brass.

 Find metal alloy manufacturers and metal alloy suppliers from IQS Directory.
 Refine your search by location, company type, and certification to find the perfect metal alloy manufacturers and supplier for you.
 Use the time-saving Request for Quote tool to submit your inquiry to all the metal alloy companies you select.